Progress report for LNE20-402

 - Increasing plant density up to 4 million seeds/A can lead to increased yield

 All experiments will be conducted at the UMass Crop and Animal Research and Education Farm in South Deerfield, MA, in an existing 30x96’ Rimol high tunnel.
-Soil will be prepared and fertilizers added based on soil test results in late-September and treatments will be planted by October 15 in randomized complete blocks with four replications of each treatment in plots measuring 4’x2’.
+Soil will be prepared and fertilizers added based on soil test results in late-September and treatments will be planted in October.
 Spinach will be irrigated and side-dressed as needed according to soil moisture probes checked weekly and pre-sidedress nitrate tests taken monthly.

-Treatments: The impact of cover crop residue as a pre-plant soil amendment on seedling emergence and suppression of damping off caused by Rhizoctonia solani, Pythium spp., and Phythophthora spp. will be evaluated compared to an untreated control and a compost-amended soil.
-The effect of seed priming will be evaluated as a split-plot factor in this full factorial design, and half the seed will be primed before planting and the other half will be planted without priming.
+- Treatments: The impact of cover crop residue as a pre-plant soil amendment on seedling emergence and suppression of damping off caused by Rhizoctonia solani, Pythium spp., and Phythophthora spp. is being evaluated compared to an untreated control and a compost-amended soil.
+The effect of seed priming is being evaluated as a split-plot factor in this full factorial design, and half the seed was primed before planting and the other half was planted without priming.